Tau Ceti: Debris disk

 In 2004, a team of UK astronomers led by Jane Greaves discovered that Tau Ceti has more than ten times the amount of cometary and asteroidal material orbiting it than does the Sun.
 This was determined by measuring the disk of cold dust orbiting the star produced by collisions between such small bodies.
-This result puts a damper on the possibility of complex life in the system, because any planets would suffer from large impact events roughly ten times more frequently than Earth.
+This result puts a damper on the possibility of complex life in the system, because any planets would suffer from large impact events roughly ten times more frequently than present day Earth.
 Greaves noted at the time of her research that "it is likely that [any planets] will experience constant bombardment from asteroids of the kind believed to have wiped out the dinosaurs".
 Such bombardments would inhibit the development of biodiversity between impacts.
-However, it is possible that a large Jupiter-sized gas giant (such as the proposed planet "i") could deflect comets and asteroids.
+However, it is possible that a large Jupiter-sized gas giant could deflect comets and asteroids.

 The debris disk was discovered by measuring the amount of radiation emitted by the system in the far infrared portion of the spectrum.
 The disk forms a symmetric feature that is centered on the star, and its outer radius averages 55 AU.
 The lack of infrared radiation from the warmer parts of the disk near Tau Ceti implies an inner cut-off at a radius of 10 AU.
 By comparison, the Solar System's Kuiper belt extends from 30 to 50 AU.
 To be maintained over a long period of time, this ring of dust must be constantly replenished through collisions by larger bodies.
 The bulk of the disk appears to be orbiting Tau Ceti at a distance of 35–50 AU, well outside the orbit of the habitable zone.
 At this distance, the dust belt may be analogous to the Kuiper belt that lies outside the orbit of Neptune in the Solar System.

 Tau Ceti shows that stars need not lose large disks as they age, and such a thick belt may not be uncommon among Sun-like stars.
 Tau Ceti's belt is only 1/20 as dense as the belt around its young neighbor, Epsilon Eridani.
 The relative lack of debris around the Sun may be the unusual case: one research-team member suggests the Sun may have passed close to another star early in its history and had most of its comets and asteroids stripped away.
 Stars with large debris disks have changed the way astronomers think about planet formation because debris disk stars, where dust is continually generated by collisions, appear to form planets readily.